GoldenCoddy/Lotto/README.md

 # Lotto
 An entirly Java written schools project from GoldenCoddy and CryptKid.
-One day, it shall be a lottery softwareg
+One day, it shall be a lottery software.